mozillach/gh-projects-content-queue/docs/configuration.md

 - `-`

 #### timezone
-Integer offset from UTC the tool should treat dates in issues as.
+Integer offset from UTC the tool should treat dates in issues as. `region` is recommended for localized times.

+#### region
+String to descripte the region the tool should treat dates in issues as being in.
+For example "Europe/Zurich" will use Swiss local time.
+This replaces `timezone`.

 ## Example
 See [config.default.json](./config.default.json)